Original Post: 2012 Updated: 2020

 In the Parable of the Sower, Which Type of Soil Best Represents You?

 Jesus often taught His disciples using parables.
-In Luke 8: 5 He presented a parable to his disciples concerning sowing.
-Definitions of the word sow, according to the Free Dictionary include: 1. to scatter (seed) over the ground for growing; 2. to spread (land, for example) with seed; 3. to strew something around or over an area.
+In Luke 8: 5, He presented a parable to his disciples concerning the concept of sowing and the types of soil that seed might fall on.
+Definitions of the word sow, according to the Free Dictionary, include 1. to scatter (seed) over the ground for growing; 2. to spread (land, for example) with seed; 3. to strew something around or over an area.

 Luke 8:5-8 (KJV)